hirahamed/assembla_validation_gui/README.md

 # assembla_validation_gui
 Gui for validating apps in realtime

-Note: after performing the complete app and including the attachements then run this program.
+Note: after performing the complete app and including the attachements (it means after "pcap done" status, then you can run this program.)

 - Initial step:
 install the below modules, run below commands in cmd: